CHARLES RIVER BIKEWAY:

 Note; The bikeway also extends north along the Charles River to connect into the Boston Harborwalk; Charlestown section at Paul Revere Park.
 This is where the Charles River enters the Inner Boston Harbor at the Charles River Dam & Locks.
 Directly across from the parking garage is Museum Way.
 Use the cross-light to reach a bike-lane along Museum Lane.
 You'll pick up a paved stripped bike trail on your right at Education Lane which brings you alongside

-North PointPark, a very scenic park overlooking the Charles River and downtown Boston with winding paths (Be sure to check out).
+North PointPark, a very scenic park overlooking the Charles River and downtown Boston with winding paths.
 The paved bike trail travels alongside Education St to a cull-du-sac at the end of N Point Blvd.

-Note; From the cull-de-sac at the end of North Point Blvd you can also follow the bike-lane northwest along North Point Blvd and across Education St where you'll pick up a paved trail.
+Note; From the cull-de-sac at the end of North Point Blvd you can also follow the Mass Central Rail Trail northwest along North Point Blvd via a BIKE LANE and across Education St where you'll pick up a paved trail.
 Soon a paved walking path (no bikes allowed) splits right and the bike trail heads left along N Point Blvd.
-You come to a wooden boardwalk after 0.3 miles where the trail currently ends.
-Just ahead is the North Point Blvd parking lot.
-For more information check out; NORTH POINT PARK MAP
+This is all part of Cambridge Crossing.
+You come to East St after 0.3 miles where the trail currently ends.
+Future plans call for the Mass Central Rail Trail; Boston-Cambridge to continue along the MBTA's Green Line Extension, currently under construction as of May 2019, where it will connect to the Somerville Community Path at Lowell St. For more information check out; CAMBRIDGE CROSSING .

 Continue past the playground and splash park and you'll come to an intersection after 0.4 miles.

 Continue straight to a long arching bridge.
 Down below to your right is a short bridge in North Point Park which ends just before the RR tracks.
 This is where the BOSTON DUCK TOURS amphibious landing vehicles enter and exit the Charles River.
-Future plans call for connecting that bridge to a walkway alongside the draw bridge and across the river to Nashua Street Park, but as of August 2012, it has not occurred.
-Continue along the arched bridge which travels over the RR tracks and underneath the Leonard P. Zakim Bunker Hill
+Future plans call for connecting that bridge to a walkway alongside the Draw Bridge and across the river to Nashua Street Park, but as of 2019, no construction has occurred.
+Continue along the arched North Bank Bridge which travels over the RR tracks and underneath the Leonard P. Zakim Bunker Hill

 Note; A paved path to your left with whimsical colored street lamps takes you 0.2 miles up to Route 99.

 Note; The bikeway also extends north from here along the Charles River.
 Turn left and cross over to the paved trail alongside Nashua St. The trail splits as it passes through Nashua Street Park.
 Paved along the road and hard packed gravel along the river.
 Across the river you can see North Point Park.
 The two trails then merge onto a boardwalk terrace overlooking the river, head past Therapy Dock and bring you to a cement catwalk that runs alongside the railroad tracks and out to the Drawbridge.
 Only a ¼ mile.
-Future plans call for connecting to a walkway alongside the draw bridge and across the river to North Point Park, but as of August 2012, it has not occurred.
+Future plans call for connecting to a walkway alongside the Draw Bridge and across the river to North Point Park, but as of 2019, no construction has occurred.

 Continuing from the intersection of Nashua St and Storrow Drive, turn right, past the Police Station and

-travel south.
+travel southwest.
 After passing by some tennis courts and a playground you’ll come

 to a pedestrian bridge that crosses over Storrow Drive to the west end of